How Can the equine industry maintain its social licence to operate

 Here are all the courses that are included in your bundle.

-April 16th, 5 pm GMT.
+May 28th, 5 pm GMT.
 Starting with Marthe's Kiley-Worthington summary presentation, all the speakers will elaborate on How ethology can positively impact equine management.

 April 2nd, 5 pm GMT.
 Yogi Sharp & Karen Gellman: This talk will explore how domestication inadvertently affects hoof shape by changing the horses physiology

-March 19th, 5 pm GMT.
+April 30th, 5 pm GMT.
 Jessie Sams: In this talk I will examine how utilising trauma informed care approaches can support the habilitation of horses impacted by trauma and enhance the welfare of performance horses.

-Feb 19th, 5 pm GMT.
 Jenni Nellist: The horse’s early life plays a significant role in how well the horse can adjust to life in the human world, but how many owners, riders, coaches and trainers pay close attention to this?